f5businessdevelopment/bdOtelLab/docs/ex2.md

 The lab environment includes an NGINX Plus instance that has been configured to publish and provide load balancing to our previously deployed application, (thelabApp).
 The application can be reached at *http://10.1.10.4*.

-NGINX uses a configuration file (nginx.conf) to define its behavior, including server blocks, reverse proxy settings, load balancing, security rules, loggin, and performance optimizations.
+NGINX uses a configuration file (nginx.conf) to define its behavior, including server blocks, reverse proxy settings, load balancing, security rules, logging, and performance optimizations.
 During this exercise, you will modify the *nginx.conf* file to enable the sending of trace information, (*spans*) to Jaeger.

 From the VS Code UI use the navigation pane on the left and open the NGINX Plus configuration file, (*nginx.conf*).
 Familiarize yourself with the configuration file contents, (see below).